fenago/learn-java-12-programming/lab_guide/Lab_2.md

 interfaces.
 The ability to behave as any of its ancestors and adhere to multiple interfaces is called **polymorphism**.

-In this chapter, we will look at these OOP concepts and how they are implemented in Java.
+In this lab, we will look at these OOP concepts and how they are implemented in Java.
 The topics discussed include the following:

 -   OOP concepts